 Why Does the Fed Want Lower Long-Term Interest Rates?

-Lower longer-term yields goose the economy by making loans less expensive for those looking to buy homes, purchase cars, and finance projects, while saving becomes less desirable because it doesn't pay as much interest.
+Lower longer-term yields help boost the economy by making loans less expensive for those looking to buy homes, purchase cars, and finance projects, while saving becomes less desirable because it doesn't pay as much interest.

 What Events Preceded Operation Twist?